pdfernhout/Pointrel20141201/README.md

 This version of the Pointrel system was created for use by the NarraCoach/PNIWorkbook/NarraKit software intended to accompany Cynthia Kurtz's Working With Stories book.
-It is being developed in conjunction with that sofwtare, so sometimes several changes are being merged back from that software as one bigger commit in this project.
+It is being developed in conjunction with that software, so sometimes several changes are being merged back from that project as one bigger commit into this project.

 The intent here is not to support a huge amount of data.
 The emphasis is more on data-storage-and-retrieval software that is easy to install and maintain.